It’s 1st April. And it’s time to reveal our favourite April Fools’ Day japes.

-Others opted to bring their brands into the beauty and wellness spaces, driven by the trend of nutricosmetics, and no doubt the much higher margins offered by the beauty industry.
+Others have opted to bring their brands into the beauty and wellness spaces, driven by the trend of nutricosmetics, and no doubt the much higher margins offered by the beauty industry.

 Wingstop x Pizza Pilgrims

 Let’s start as weird as we mean to go on.
 Hopping on the co-branding trend, Pizza Pilgrims and Wingstop announced not just a pizza that replaces tomato sauce with Wingstop’s ranch dressing, but a campaign for UNESCO to grant ranch sauce protected status as a piece of “intangible cultural heritage”.
 You know, like Neopolitan pizza has.
-That’s surely a step up from your bog standard PGI.
+That’s surely a step up from your bog-standard PGI.

 Florette